 The Association leases its office premises under a lease agreement which expires September 2023.
 In addition to basic rent, the Association is required to pay a portion of certain operating costs and property taxes.
 The Association has also leased equipment under lease agreements which expire during March 2023 and January 2024.
-Basic rent under the office premises lease agreement and payments under the equipment leases for the next four fiscal years are anticipated to be as follows:
+The Association has also signed service agreements which expire during February 2025.
+Lease payments for the next three fiscal years are anticipated to be as follows: